 - If you are pregnant or may be pregnant.
-Some brands of this medicine are not for use during pregnancy.
+Do not take denosumab injection (xgeva) if you are pregnant.

-This is not a list of all drugs or health problems that interact with denosumab injection.
+This is not a list of all drugs or health problems that interact with denosumab injection (xgeva).

 What are some things I need to know or do while I take Denosumab Injection?

-- Tell all of your health care providers that you take denosumab injection.
+- Tell all of your health care providers that you take denosumab injection (xgeva).
 This includes your doctors, nurses, pharmacists, and dentists.